jsfenfen/irsx_cookbook/README.md

-# IRSX Cookbook
+# IRSx Cookbook

-This repository consists of a number of 'recipes' for using IRSX to achieve common tasks.
+This repository consists of a number of 'recipes' for using IRSx to achieve common tasks.
 Most recipes are present in their own notebook; some have additional dependencies beyond IRSx.
 The notebooks are styled to be readable rather than the model of exemplary python.

 To run these as notebooks on your own machine, clone the repo, run `$ pip install -r requirements.txt` to install the requirements, and start a jupyter notebook with `$ jupyter notebook`.